lejonmcgowan/OpenGL/ext/lib/assimp-3.1.1/test/models/invalid/readme.txt

 empty.<x> - These files are completely empty.
 The corresponding loaders should not crash.

-malformed.obj - out-of-range vertex indices
+malformed.obj - out-of-intensity vertex indices
 malformed2.obj - non-existent material referenced